Skip to main content

 Rationale

-However, failed assertions typically abort the test, and when dealing with multiple test cases containing numerous checks, it is preferable to obtain a comprehensive report.
+However, with this mechanism, failed assertions typically abort the test, and when dealing with multiple test cases containing numerous checks, it is preferable to obtain a comprehensive report.

 Testing frameworks address this need by providing convenient mechanisms for writing various checks and generating clear, structured reports.